C&EN App Note

 Overview

-Downstream purification and enrichment of full AAV capsids for gene therapy products is typically accomplished by ion-exchange chromatography (IEX).
-While the UV260/UV280 ratio is often used to control pooling, it does not afford deep insight into accurate empty and full titers or discriminate desirable vectors from impurities.
+Many gene therapies use viruses as vectors to carry genetic material.
+Processing of these products involves a purification step to gather full capsids, that contain the genetic material.
+Typically this purification and enrichment step involves chromatography monitored by UV-absorbance to assess quality.
+The absorbance measurement, however, does not afford deep insight into accurate empty and full titers or discriminate desirable vectors from impurities.
 Only when detailed offline analysis of fractions is complete does that information make its way back to process developers or manufacturing teams.

 Key Objectives:

-• How RT-MALS determines empty and full AAV titers, in-line and in real time, while discriminating monomeric capsids from aggregates and impurities
+• How real-time multi-angle light scattering (RT-MALS) determines empty and full adeno-associated virus (AAV) titers, in-line and in real time, while discriminating monomeric capsids from aggregates and impurities.

 • How downstream process developers can use RT-MALS to optimize column loading and wash steps for viral vectors